 So that’s a total of eight warships, which more or less matches some of the past big exercises Russia has done in the Mediterranean in recent years.
 The main difference is that this set of exercises seems to be aimed at amphibious landings, given the large number of LSTs and the lack of the really big combat ships such as the Moskva or Peter the Great cruisers that often go on these exercises.

 This is undoubtedly a signal to various parties that Russia continues to view the region as a strategic priority and will continue to seek to play a role in the Mediterranean regardless of its specific position on supporting Bashar al-Assad at any particular moment.

 But at the same time, we should keep in mind that although there is a political aspect to this, it is primarily a regular large-scale naval exercise of the type that Russia has conducted just about every year since 2007 or so.
 So there’s no reason to read more into this than there is there.
 These troops will not be used to prop up the Assad regime.
 They could be used to protect Tartus if necessary but I think that is highly unlikely, in part because Tartus does not have the facilities to house them for any length of time.

 Furthermore, as Mark Katz recently pointed out, their presence at Tartus would make the base a more inviting target for anti-regime forces in Syria.
 They definitely could be used to help evacuate Russian citizens from Syria, should that become necessary.
 And having LSTs around may be helpful in an evacuation even beyond the troops, as the evacuees could be housed temporarily on the ships.

-This article originally appeared at Russian Military Reform, June 12, 2012.
+This story first appeared at Russian Military Reform, June 12, 2012.